-Journey around 4.5 hours by coach and visit a Bamboo Forest called Juknokwon, where you will stroll around parts of the forest for around 1 hour over a mix of flat and uneven terrain.
+Journey around 4.5 hours by coach to Juknowkwon and Damyang.
+Enjoy a stroll around parts of Juknokwon Bamboo Forest; please note that there will be a mixture of flat and uneven terrain.

 Next, head to Damyang and stroll around Soswaewon Garden, a private garden where the beauty of traditional Korea is preserved.